mahurtado/oracle2couchbase/README.md

 ## Conventions

-* Each JSON Document will include a root-element equal to the name of the table
+* Each JSON Document will include a element named "type", equal to the name of the table.
+This element is used to distinguish between different kind of objects.
 * All the attribute names are lower-case
 * Couchbase is a key-value document database.
 The format of the **key** will be derived from the relational primary key as follows: